(No financial affiliation with any of the artists or products mentioned in this post)

-A pochade box, unless you get something like the Craftech Sienna Plein Air All in One or the Guerrilla, don’t hold any supplies.
+A pochade box, unless you get something like the Craftech Sienna Plein Air All in One or the Guerrilla, doesn’t hold any supplies.
 Then again, you can fit the easel, tripod and supplies in a backpack, so it is kind of a moot point.

-If you have an art supply store nearby, you may want to go in and see if they have both the French and pochade easels to try out in the store – set them up, carry them around, see if they will hold your brushes and supplies like a jar of walnut oil or OMS or some other medium.
+If you have an art supply store nearby, you may want to go in and see if they have both the French and pochade easels to try out in the store – set them up, carry them around, see if they will hold your brushes and supplies (like a jar of walnut oil, odorless mineral spirits or some other medium).
 Then you will be able to make a better decision.

-3. Any of the Guerrilla Easels (although I don’t think they are engineered as well as the Craftech)
+4. Any of the Guerrilla Easels (although I don’t think they are engineered as well as the Craftech)

 And don’t stress too much!

 I gave a whole lot of information because I want you to be aware of the pros and cons that I have encountered.
 But really, I think any easel you get should work well for years of outdoor painting.

 Do you have a suggestion for our community – a plein air easel you have had a good experience with?
 Or any that you would like to warn us about before we try it ourselves?

 You can read my updated Plein Air Palette and Easel blog here: masteroilpainting.com/plein-air-easel-palette/

 Love art?
 Get started with Master Oil Painting for free.